How to pay your fees

 Applicants are advised to submit the full documentation as outlined in the online application form.
 All details and the link to apply can be found on our Student Finance Intranet Page (only available to enrolled students).

 You will only be eligible for this fund if you have applied for, and accepted, all support available to you.
 Please visit www.studentfinanceengland.co.uk for information on student support available.

-All students have two weeks from the date of enrolment in which to withdraw without incurring tuition fee charges.
+All students have two weeks from the start date of their course in which to withdraw without incurring tuition fee charges.

 Should you fail to receive the funding applied for, you will be liable for the cost of the course fees (based on your withdrawal date) in line with SLC policy and Newman’s Debt Management Policy.

-For all withdrawals and suspensions, an official withdrawal form must be submitted to Registry Operations.
-It is the responsibility of the student to advise Registry Operations of any withdrawal or suspension.
+For all withdrawals and suspensions, an official withdrawal form must be submitted to Registry.
+It is the responsibility of the student to advise Registry of any withdrawal or suspension.